HeatherBluesky/Week-6-Day-1/hw_scope_whodunnit.md

 const verdict = declareMurderer();
 console.log(verdict);
 ```
-// will print Miss Scarlet
+// will print Miss Scarlet as she is the once only key word paired to the murderer.
 #### Episode 2

 ```js